jsalinasf/cheat_sheets/linuxCommands.md

 Search:

 	/search_string # Press Enter and Press n to jump to the next ocurrence

+Replace:

+	ESC :

+Go to command mode and type

+	%s/search_string/new_string/g # g for global, to replace all ocurrences

 Go to the beginning of the file: